jpoler/kurma/README.md

 environment variable set.
 This will trigger it to take over and to handle the container setup.
 It is implemented in C, but still build with `go build` and be included in a normal binary.

+#### stage3

+The `stage3` subdirectory containers the code for the process that acts as the `init` within the container.
+It exposes a simple text based RPC for the stage1 process to communicate with it to have it execute commands or check status.